-Top five books for 2016
+My top five books of 2016

-I love being introduced to new ideas, or having issues reframed and looked at from other perspectives.
+I love being introduced to new ideas or having issues reframed and looked at from other perspectives.
 I do skim read, but I also fill my books with post-it notes or labels, making comments as I go along - and yes - I have been known to write in the books themselves.

-Having established that I am a book fan and all that reading can give us, what have been the top books I've read in 2016.
-Tricky but here goes;
+Having established that I am a book fan and all that reading can give us, what have been the top books I've read in 2016?
+Tricky, but here goes;

 Seven Habits of Highly Effective People

 I think this is one of those books I will forever dip in and out of.
-I officially finished it this year but it has been on the go for the last two years.
+I officially finished it this year, but it has been on the go for the last two years.
+I like that you can take sections at a time and go back and over as your life and needs change.

-A classic for a reason I guess.
+A classic for a reason, I guess.

 Start with Why

-I will stop there as I am such a huge Simon Sinek fan I will get carried away.
+I will stop there, as I am such a huge Simon Sinek fan, I will get carried away.

 Don't have time for the book- check out the TED talks